This session will help you develop your hill climbing ability and leg strength.

 This session can also be done out on the road just as easily as on a wind trainer.
 Doing this session will also assist develop your ability to descend as well as develop confidence riding on hills.
 If you are doing it on the road you need to choose a hill that will take a good five minutes of riding to get to the top.
 Warm up as you ride to the hill.
-If the hill is within 10 minutes of your starting point, extend the warm up so that it lasts a minimum of 10 minutes.
-Commence the first repetition at the bottom of the hill and after the riding the first rep, turn around and descend back to the bottom of the hill prior to commencing the second or subsequent rep. It might not be exactly a four minute descent as you would get on the wind trainer, but it will be of similar duration.
+If the hill is within 10 minutes of your starting point, extend the warm-up so that it lasts a minimum of 10 minutes.
+Commence the first repetition at the bottom of the hill and after riding the first rep, turn around and descend back to the bottom of the hill prior to commencing the second or subsequent rep. It might not be exactly a four-minute descent as you would get on the wind trainer, but it will be of a similar duration.
 Prior to the first rep take a mental note of a key feature or mark that you can use as your ‘start point’.
-Whether it is a letter box, power pole, man hole cover or something else, try and start each rep from the same point.
+Whether it is a letter box, power pole, manhole cover, or something else, try and start each rep from the same point.
 With each rep try and push yourself further up the hill to cover more ground.

-Feel free to comment below where your favourite hills can be found to do this session.
+Feel free to comment below where your favorite hills can be found to do this session.
 Mine is Kaiti Hill in Gisborne.

 Share this post so your friends can benefit as well.

 Download the Garmin (.FIT) and Zwift (.ZWO) files for this workout for FREE

 If you enjoyed this workout, here is a similar session I published previously.

 Wednesday Windtrainer Workout: 2min/2:30min/3min/3:30min/4min